g-omarsdottir/agile/README.md

 - In the section “Milestones”, choose the desired Product Backlog.
 - Check the boxes next to the PBIs to be labelled.
 - Select the desired label from the dropdown menu “Label” at the top of the PBIs (“issues”).

-## Create Iteration Board
-- Click on “Create a project”.
-- Name the project.
-- Add description.
-- Click on “Create Project” to save.
-- Delete the  pre-populated cards in the “To-do” column:
-  - Click on the three dots on the top right  side of each card,
-  - Select “Delete note”
-- Add User Stories to the board.
-  - Click on “ + Add Card” next to the “Filter Card” field.
-  - With the side menu open, enter the name of the iteration (“Milestone”) in the search field
-  - Other filters:
-    - Click on the “Issue search” link to see them.
-  - Drag and drop User story cards to the “To Do” column of the board.
-  - Place them in order of effort, i.e. must-haves on the top in descending story-point order.
-- Update an existing column on the Board:
-  - Update an existing column:
-  - Click on the three dots “…”
-  - Select “Edit column”
-- Add new columns:
-  - Click on “ + Add columns”.
-- Update a project status of completed project on the bord:
-  - Click on “Menu” on the top right menu.
-  - Click on “Close project”.
-  - The status of the project board is now “closed”.
-Delete a board:
-  - Click on “Menu” on the top right menu.
-  - Click on the three dots “…”
-  - Select “Edit”.
-  - Click on “Delete project”.